 Check out the following blog posts from this location: Family Session, Fall Family Sessions, Family Session, Maternity Session, Maternity Session in Creek, Winter Maternity Sessions

-Wolfe Park – Has a sandy beach, and foliage.
+Wolfe Park – Has a sandy beach and foliage.
 Open Daily from 7 am- sunset.
 Permit required.
+No animals allowed.

-***Waveny Park – Great Park great for full sessions, lots of variety, and space.
+***Waveny Park – Great Park is great for full sessions, with lots of variety, and space.

-***Irwin Park – Has trails and foliage and beautiful daffodils during the season (April).
+***Irwin Park – Has trails foliage and beautiful daffodils during the season (April).

 Check out the following blog posts from this location: Maternity Session

-Edgerton Park – Open green grass, foliage, flowers.
+Edgerton Park – Open green grass, foliage, and flowers.
 Open to the public.
 Sundays are very busy.

-Yale University Campus – Gorgeous architecture (gates, walls, ivy) open daily.
+Yale University Campus – Gorgeous architecture (gates, walls, ivy) is open daily.